kohkimakimoto/EArray/README.md

 EArray is a PHP Class to provide convenient ways to access a PHP Array.

-* Convenient accessing nested array.
+* Convenient accessing a nested array.
 * Supporting a default value.
-* Supporting normal array operation.
+* Supporting a normal array operation.

 It aims to remove code that checks array key existence.
 Especially for a nested array.
 Do you hate like a following code?